Zone Look-up Map

 - Prohibited within 300 feet of any school or child day care facility.

-- Conditional if on-site cannabis consumption is proposed.
+- Conditional use required if on-site cannabis consumption is proposed.

 - Odor control plan required if on-site smoking or vaporizing is proposed.